team-plain/example-customer-cards/README.md

-# example-customer-cards
+# Example Plain Customer Cards

-This is a static backend which enables the building, testing and demoing of [Plain Customer Cards](https://docs.plain.com/adding-context/customer-cards).
+This repo is for a dummy backend which enables the building, testing and demoing of [Plain Customer Cards](https://docs.plain.com/adding-context/customer-cards).

 The cards are generally static with only a few parts changing (such as timestamps).

 ## Example cards

+Each card has a card key that can be used when creating a Customer Card Config in your settings.

 ### `customer-details`